dadasoz-cuelogic/flaskapp/README.md

-# flask-demo-application with Restful API for larger applications
+# Flask demo application with Restful API for large projects

 A simple Flask demo application and Restful API.